monsonjeremy/Surfline-Project/README.md

 ##### Linting/Formatting

 I've become a huge fan of ESlint and prettier.
-Using them has been awesome.
 The way I have it set up in VSCode it does all the formatting and fixing on save which is super helpful for styling the code and avoid typo bugs and missing delimiters or things of that nature

 ##### Static Typing

 For this project I chose to stay away from using flow to help speed up the development a little bit.
-Generally i'm a fan of the static typing with Flow, although it can be slighlty painful to type higher-order components and functional style programming.
+Generally i'm a fan of the static typing with Flow, although it can be slightly painful to type higher-order components and functional style programming.
 For a small project like this one where only I was working on it and was concerned about time frame, it was something that just took a backseat.

 ##### Directory Structure

-The client and server code in different sub-directories with their own package files.
+The client and server code are stored in different sub-directories with their own package files.
 The root folder has a package file with linting dependencies.
 This was just a preference choice.
 I personally think it's nice to split the dependencies into their own package files.
-It also make's it faster when booting up the docker containers for local development, because the alternative ends up installing the entire list of dependencies for both the server and client containers.
+It also makes it faster when booting up the docker containers for local development, because the alternative ends up installing the entire list of dependencies for both the server and client containers.